jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 I wish the summary was original.
 It's actually a sequel.

 Years ago, our ancestors had to evolve from the Medieval Age.
-So, they had to leave the religion of the Medieval Age; Catholicism and Protestantism were used to tell the story that God made kings and queens to rule countries.
+So, they had to leave the Catholic or Protestant philosophy of the Medieval Age behind; mainly the story that God made kings and queens to rule countries.
 If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was this.
-Philosophers who invented Conservatism and Progressivism detached politics from theology so humanity could climb the ladder in the game of evolution.
+Overturning this bullshit was what the philosophers who invented Conservatism and Progressivism did when they detached politics from theology so humanity could climb the ladder to the Industrial Age.

-They did it, although they didn't know about evolution so their theories were incomplete.
-Regardless, they achieved widespread religious tolerance, so people in the Industrial Age could mix and match whatever religion they felt was best for them.
-After that, church and state were separated.
+They did it, although past philosophers didn't know about evolution so their theories were incomplete.
+Regardless, they achieved so much religious tolerance that people in the Industrial Age could mix and match whatever religion they felt was best for them.
+After that, church and state were separated, and Catholics and Protestants worked together to build the Industrial Age.

 This summary does the same for ideology and economy.
-Since we do know about evolution, so the upgrade is more straightforward.
+Conservatives and Progressives will work together peacefully, once they start building an Interner Age society with the ideological tolerance via mixed-ideological politics and Techvolution.
+Since we know about evolution, our upgrade should be straightforward.
 And it's not a moment too soon.
-Because the last time we upgraded to a new age, it took many years of horrible warfare to leave the past behind.
+Because the last time we upgraded to a new age, it took many years of horrible warfare to for Catholics and Protestants to leave the past behind.
+Which tells you where the Left and Right are headed.

 <span v-if="rdegg" class="footnote"> F the mixture of failure and fortune. 🔻💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"></span>